MicrosoftDocs/sql-docs/docs/connect/oledb/system-requirements-for-oledb-driver-for-sql-server.md

 >  Make sure you log on with administrator privileges before installing this software.

 ## Operating system requirements
- For a list of operating systems that support OLE DB Driver for SQL Server, see [Support Policies for OLE DB Driver for SQL Server](../oledb/applications/support-policies-for-oledb-driver-for-sql-server.md).
+ For a list of operating systems that support OLE DB Driver for SQL Server, see [Support policies for OLE DB Driver for SQL Server](../oledb/applications/support-policies-for-oledb-driver-for-sql-server.md).

  ## Azure Active Directory authentication requirements
  When using Azure Active Directory authentication methods with the OLE DB driver, ensure that the [Active Directory Authentication Library for SQL Server](https://go.microsoft.com/fwlink/?LinkID=513072) has been installed.
 ADAL isn't required for the other authentication methods or OLE DB operations.